grumat/glossy-msp430/GDB430/docs/TI-step-by-step.md

 if setId not in range of Device Database:
     return Error

-# Hardware may draw to much current at startup
+# Hardware may draw too much current at startup
 Disable over-current protection

 # Resolve automatic JTAG interface mode